MEET YOUR MENTOR

 Meditation Teacher

-Three years ago, my life was going smoothly.
+Five years ago, my life was going smoothly.
 I was

 • a meditation teacher running three meditation groups each week and individually mentoring numerous students on the Path to Awakening,